 Studying for the Series 66 Exam can be a daunting process.
 The exam covers a ton of information, and the test questions are detailed and demanding.

-Whether or not you’re using the premium Knopman Marks web & mobile Series 66 flashcards in Brainscape, if you want to put yourself in the best position to pass the first time, you need to carefully craft and commit to a plan that will get you over the finish line.
+Whether or not you’re using the Knopman Marks web & mobile Series 66 flashcards in Brainscape, if you want to put yourself in the best position to pass the first time, you need to carefully craft and commit to a plan that will get you over the finish line.

 Here are 6 steps you should take for preparing effectively and passing the Series 66 exam: